 Note the very small span between deep yellow and magenta (especially between orange and crimson), the large span between middle blue and turquoise, and the large span between blue green and light yellow.
 In CIELAB:

-Blue green is the complement of magenta
+Blue green is the complement of violet red approaching red violet

 See the CIELAB uniform color space for more information.